System for Handling Maintenance at Rental Property

-- You: Will you be responsible for handling maintenance requests?
-Are you comfortable having tenants contact you for such requests?
-Are you comfortable going into a tenant’s apartments for such requests?
-Do you have the knowledge base and skill to handle plumbing and electrical repairs or will you need to hire a specialist?
+- Do you have knowledge and skill to handle plumbing and electrical repairs or will you need to hire a specialist?

-- If you decide that you will take on these maintenance requests yourself, you need to acknowledge your skill set.
-While you may know how to fix a doorknob, shut off a main water valve and tile a floor, do you know how to solder a pipe or install hardwired smoke detectors?
-It is important that you understand your limitations from the beginning so you can plan appropriately for repairs you are not able to handle yourself.
+- While you may know how to fix a doorknob, shut off a main water valve and tile a floor, do you know how to solder a pipe or install hardwired smoke detectors?
+It is important that you understand your limitations from the beginning so you can have a specialist on call for repairs you are not able to handle yourself.

-- A Property Manager: Will you hire a property manager to take care of maintenance requests?
-If you do not feel comfortable performing maintenance requests or simply do not want to be bothered with them, you can hire a property management company to do so.
-They will either have a skilled team of handymen on staff or will hire outside contractors to perform these requests.
-While it is a more expensive option, it does save you the headache of having to deal with constant maintenance requests and saves you the opportunity costs of time you can allocate toward more productive endeavors.
+Property managers often have a skilled team of handymen on staff or will hire outside contractors to perform these requests.
+While it is a more expensive option, it does save you the headache of having to deal with constant maintenance requests and saves you the opportunity costs of time you can spend on more productive tasks.

-- Someone Else: In the event that you do not have the skill, knowledge or desire to handle a tenant complaints yourself, and do not want to spend the money to hire a property management company to do so, you cannot let your property fall into disarray, you must have someone to take care of these issues.
-With this option, you will not be paying someone a monthly salary; rather, you will pay them to take care of each individual issue as it arises.You must do your research and find local repairmen and contractors in your area.
+If you you do not have the skill, knowledge or desire to handle tenant complaints yourself, and do not want to spend the money to hire a property management company to do so, you can put together a team of specialists yourself who will each handle specific repair issues.
+With this option, you will not be paying someone a monthly salary; rather, you will pay them to take care of an individual issue as it arises.You must do your research and find local repairmen and contractors in your area.
 You will want to look for:

-- An Electrician- Who will take care of electrical problems.
+- Electrician- Who will take care of electrical problems.

-- A Plumber- Who can deal with pipes and drainage issues.
+- Plumber- Who can deal with pipes and drainage issues.